You Probably Didn’t Know You Could Recycle These Things—But Here’s How to Do It

 Hangers (plastic): These are not widely accepted at recycling centers, because there aren’t enough of them coming through to make it worthwhile.
 However, some cities, such as Los Angeles, are equipped to recycle them.
 You might consider donating them to a thrift store.

 Holiday cards: After they’ve lined your mantel for two months, you could throw them into the recycling bin, or you could give them a whole new life.
-St. Jude’s Ranch for Children (stjudesranch.org), a nonprofit home for abused and neglected youths, runs a holiday-card reuse program in which the kids cut off the front covers, glue them onto new cards, and sell the result―earning them money and confidence.
+St. Jude’s Ranch for Children, a nonprofit home for abused and neglected youths, runs a holiday-card recycling program.
+Note that they cannot accept cards from Hallmark, American Greetings, or Disney.

 Jam jars: Wherever there is container-glass recycling (meaning glass jars and bottles), jam jars are eligible.
 It helps if you remove any remaining jam, but no need to get obsessive―they don’t have to be squeaky clean.
 Before putting them in the bin, remove their metal lids and recycle those with other metals.

 Keys and nail clippers: For many recycling centers, any metal that isn’t a can is considered scrap metal and can be recycled.
 “There’s not a whole lot of scrap metal we wouldn’t take,” says Kite.
 “It’s a huge market now.”

 Leather accessories: If your leather goods are more than gently worn, take them to be fixed.
 If they’re beyond repair, they have to be thrown in the trash―there’s no recycling option.
 (A product labeled “recycled leather” is often made from scraps left over from the manufacturing process, which is technically considered recycling.)
 Donate shoes in decent condition to Soles4Souls, a nonprofit that collects used footwear and distributes it to needy communities.